Kirdock/WillNeverBeFinishedBot/README.md

 - DATABASE_NAME: Main database name for mongodb.
 - DATABASE_USER: Username for mongodb.
 - DATABASE_PASSWORD: Password for mongodb.
+- DATABASE_CONTAINER_NAME: Container or host name for mongodb.
+Default `mongodb`.
+Use `localhost` if you want to access it on localhost

 Port is defined in .env and in Dockerfile (EXPOSE).
 These two must match.